Bodo (genus)

 Bodo (/ˈboʊdoʊ/) is a genus of microscopic kinetoplastids, flagellate excavates first described in 1831 by Christian Gottfried Ehrenberg.
-The genus is small, as it has recently been redefined to include only four species.
+The genus contains four species.
 Bodo includes free-living, phagotrophic organisms that can be found in many marine and freshwater environments as well as some terrestrial environments.
 Being phagotrophic, Bodo feeds on bacteria and other microorganisms that it finds while swimming through its water-based habitats.
 The swimming-like movement is facilitated by the two unequal flagella that Bodo possesses which arise from an anteriorly located flagellar pocket.
 Bodo is roughly bean-shaped and is often missed in samples from water or terrestrial environments due to its small size.

 History

 The genus was originally described in 1831 by Christian Gottfried Ehrenberg as having an ovoid body, a very short tail, transparent and able to show the colour of the food that it ingests.
 Ehrenberg also described the type species, Bodo saltans, as being green, but this was later refuted as it was discovered that the green colouration came from the photosynthetic bacteria that it ingests.
 In 1988, it was found that Bodo is a phagotroph that feed on bacteria of many kinds, some bacteria are more appealing than others.
 In 2002, Simpson et al. subdivided the bodonids, which led to the shrinking of the genus Bodo as most of its species were transferred into other genera.
-Bodo was placed into a new order, Eubodonida, and during this switch, the original 149 species were whittled down to just 4.
-Since 2002, 11 new species have been added to the genus, but 9 of those are seen as controversial.
-After 130 years, Bodo has been refined and now is the only genus in the family Bodonidae making it a homogeneous grouping, however, as more studying is done on the species, more changes are likely to arise.
-It took 130 years to reach this point as even after the use of multiple gene analysis, there are still big arguments over the placement of certain species in the genus.
+Bodo was placed into a new order, Eubodonida.
+During this switch, the original 149 species were reduced to four.
+Since 2002, 11 new species have been added to the genus, but nine of those are seen as controversial.
+After 130 years, Bodo has been refined and now is the only genus in the family Bodonidae, making it a homogeneous grouping.
+However, as more studying is done on the species, more changes are likely to arise.
+Even after the use of multiple gene analysis, there are still arguments over the placement of certain species in the genus.

 Habitat and ecological importance

 In nature, Bodo is found in marine or fresh water and in terrestrial environments that have high levels of moisture, for example dung.
 Bodo sits close to the bottom of the food net of which it is a part.
 As phagotrophs, Bodo feed on bacteria by ingestion which can cause a change in the organisms colour as Bodo is transparent.
 Often the bacteria are phototrophic, which means that Bodo are part of the second layer of food nets as they lack the ability to produce their own energy.
 Several members of the genus Bodo are afflicted by a giant virus known as the Bodo saltans virus (BsV), the most abundant giant viruses in the ocean.
-Different strains of the virus are only able to infect either specific species, or in the case of Bodo saltans, even particular strains of that very heterogeneous taxon.
+Different strains of the virus are only able to infect either specific species, or in the case of Bodo saltans, even particular strains of the heterogeneous taxon.